 Today, TopGolf works with a creative agency to produce fresh video content each quarter.
 They typically use a Canon 5D or 7D to shoot and Adobe Premiere Pro or Final Cut Pro to edit.
 The videos capture the high-energy, dynamic atmosphere at TopGolf, while creating awareness about their brand.
 For example, their “Fun Doesn’t Hibernate” series, which features a bear skipping his usual hibernation routine to live it up at TopGolf, promotes the fact that TopGolf facilities stay open year-long.
 “Guests love that we try to have fun with the videos,” said Shaun.
 “In regard to providing video content that is informative, engaging, and easy to use and share, we have greatly succeeded.”

-Whatever the focus of their next online video campaign, you can be sure it will be almost as entertaining as a an actual night out at TopGolf.
+Whatever the focus of their next online video campaign, you can be sure it will be almost as entertaining as an actual night out at TopGolf.